RadhiFadlillah/go-regex-benchmark-web/README.md

-# Go Regex Benchmark Web
+# Go Regex Benchmark Web - Single Thread

 This repo is a benchmark for various Golang's regular expressions library.
 Based on my benchmark [here][benchmark-old], which is based on benchmark by Rustem Kamalov [here][original-benchmark].

 For its input, this benchmark use 1,058 web pages in [`000-input-files`](./000-input-files) directory.
 Hopefully it's good enough as representation of real world content.

+The benchmark in this branch run in a single thread.
+In the real world, usually we use goroutine to concurrently extract data from web pages.
+If you are interested in the performance for concurrent regex matching, please check out the [`concurrent`][concurrent-branch] branch in this repository.

 ## Table of Contents